Skip to navigation Skip to content Skip to subnav

 (C) support the integration of apprenticeship programs into the education, workforce, and economic development systems in the State;

-(D) establish journey-worker to apprentice ratios and procedures for variance requests for ratios in accordance with section 1116, ratios, of this title, except that the ratio in a youth apprenticeship programs shall not exceed 1:1;
+(D) establish journey-worker to apprentice ratios and procedures for variance requests for ratios in accordance with section 1116, ratios, of this title, except that the ratio in youth apprenticeship programs shall not exceed 1:1;

 (E) safeguard the rights of employers and apprentices engaged in an apprenticeship program; and